arunpdl/lg-washer-dryer-card/README.md

 This repo is for Home Assistant users who want cards that look like their LG ThinQ enabled machines physical displays.
 You'll need the LG ThinQ integration already installed.

-This repo contains cards designed for the following device types:
+This repo currently contains cards for LG Washers and Dryers.
-LG Washer
-LG Dryer
-LG Combo Washer/Dryer
-LG Mini-Washer
-LG Dishwasher
-LG Fridge

 Known supported/tested models:
-MiniWasher: WTP20WY
-Combo Washer/Dryer:
-Dish Washer: XD3A25BS, DFB425FP
-Fridge: GC-L257SLXL

-This is expected to apply pretty widely to any/all LG ThinQ devices of these types, regardless of model.
-The implementation from the ThinQ integration is quite standardised, so most washer/dryer or combo machines should work, and the same for Dishwashers.
+Washer/Dryer: This card is expected to apply pretty widely to any/all LG ThinQ washers and dryers.
+The implementation from the ThinQ integration is quite standardised.

-# Installation (manual)
+# Installation

-1. Where `config` is the location of your `configuration.yaml` file, create `config/www` if it does not already exist.
-Then place the contents from this repository's `config/www` into yours.
-If you don't plan to user all the machine types, you can leave out the images that you don't require.
-2. On your Lovelace dashboard, click the three dots in the top right, and select `Edit Dashboard`.
-Now click the three dots again, and click `Manage Resources` (if you don't have this option, click your User on the sidebar and enable Advanced Mode).
-Tap `Add Resource` in the bottom right, then enter `/local/7segment.css` and ensure the type is set to `Stylesheet`.
-Complete the entry.
-3. Add the contents of this repository's `configuration.yaml` to your own.
-If you already have a template sensors entry like this, these sensors can be added alongside your other template sensors.
-4. **Important:** rename `sensor.washer` to the entity ID of your LG Washer, `sensor.washer_run_state` to the corresponding Washer Run State sensor, `sensor.dryer` to your dryer, and `sensor.dryer_run_state` to the Dryer Run State sensor.
-(In the configuration as well as the cards themselves)
-**Fridge rename:** In the fridge card configuration rename the following to your sensors and switches: `switch.refrigerator_express_fridge`, `switch.refrigerator_express_mode`, `sensor.refrigerator`, `binary_sensor.refrigerator_door_open`, `sensor.refrigerator_fridge_temp`, `sensor.refrigerator_freezer_temp`.
-**Note**: The config file contains sensors for multiple LG machines (Washer, Dryer, Dishwasher, etc.) -- Remove the entries you do not need.
-5. Restart Home Assistant for the changes to `configuration.yaml` to take effect.
-Confirm the entities created in that config exist now by searching under Entities.
-5. Now go to your desired Lovelace dashboard, go to `Edit Dashboard`, and add a Vertical Stack card.
-Enter the Code Editor and paste in the contents of the device card YAML file you are wishing to implement.
-`washer-card.yaml`, `dryer-card.yaml`, `washercombo-card.yaml`, `dishwasher.yaml`, `miniwasher-card.yaml`, `fridge.yaml`
-6. _Optional:_ as written, these cards show a list of settings (temperature, cycle, etc.) underneath when the washer/dryer is running.
-If you don't want that, just remove the conditional card from the stack, or take the washer/dryer Picture Elements card out of the stack entirely and place it as its own card.
+1. Ensure you have HACS (Home Assistant Community Store) installed.
+2. In HACS, go to "Frontend" and click the three dots in the top right to add a "Custom repository".
+3. Use the URL of this GitHub repository and select "Lovelace" as the category.
+4. Click "Add", then find the "LG ThinQ Cards" entry and click "Install".
+5. HACS will ask you to add the resource to your Lovelace configuration.
+Click "Add to Lovelace".

+# Configuration
+1. Go to your desired Lovelace dashboard and click "Add Card".
+2. Search for "LG Washer Card" or "LG Dryer Card" and select it.
+3. Use the visual editor to select the entities from your LG ThinQ integration.
+    - **Entity**: The main sensor for your machine (e.g., `sensor.washer`).
+    - **Run State Entity**: The sensor that shows the current state (e.g., `sensor.washer_run_state`).
+    - **Door Lock Entity** (for washer): The sensor that shows the door lock status (e.g., `sensor.washer_door_lock`).
+4. Click "Save".

+There is no longer any need to modify `configuration.yaml` or manually add resources.

 # Notes
 7segment font (c) Jan Bobrowski (OFL) - http://torinak.com/7segment

+---
+*This integration was converted to be HACS-compatible with assistance from a Google AI.*